 Bananas are known for their potassium and fibre content, and the milk adds protein and calcium.
 Just be mindful of added sweeteners like sugar, honey, or syrup, as they can increase the calorie content and affect blood sugar levels.
 As long as you sweeten in moderation, a banana smoothie can be quite healthy.

-Check out this Guacamole recipe if you’re craving more Mexican food.
+Check out this Guacamole recipe or these Frijoles de la Olla if you’re craving more Mexican food.

 Recipe Card